nmusaelian-rally/kanban-cycle-time/README.md

 ## Overview

-Click on the row in a grid to load cycle time for a selected story.
+Single-click on the row in a grid to load cycle time for a selected story.
 ![](pic.png)

 This app is available on AS IS basis.
 It is not supported by Rally support.